Business Schools in Maine

 With a population of about 1.3 million people, Maine ranks 42nd in the US, and the low population generally means relatively few colleges of any type.
 Statistics from the National Center for Educational Statistics (NCES) show only 13 public and non-profit schools that grant undergraduate and graduate business degrees in the state.
 Eliminating schools without accreditation reduces these numbers further: there are seven accredited undergraduate schools and only three at the graduate level.
 Despite leaving fewer options, accreditation is important to look for when searching for colleges.
 It ensures that the school you select defines objectives for its programs and has proven that it produces quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer a richer educational experience via interaction with real-world businesses.

 The Association has accredited all the schools in this article to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the New England Association of Schools and Colleges (NEASC).

 This article contains the essential data you need to help you choose the business school in Maine that best suits your unique needs based on various key factors, including tuition costs, financial aid availability, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business schools in the Pine Tree State.

 Undergraduate Business Schools in Maine

 Maine’s undergraduate business programs have one of the lowest average costs in the entire country.
 Our seven schools have average tuition of only $12,300, which is very low, and this number includes the $35,600 tuition at the University of New England.
 Exclude that school, and the average is just $8,400, making Maine one of the best budget options.
 The least expensive school is Northern Maine Community College, at only $3,500.
-Average financial aid for all 7 schools is about $8,100.
+The average financial aid for all 7 schools is about $8,100.